stadid/webcontrol/README.md

 • Multiple user accounts with several permission levels: read only, normal user, specialist.

-• Saving and restoration of the program settings through the configuration file.
+• Saving and restoring program settings via a configuration file.

-• Built-in L2TP/IPsec VPN client for remote access to the program's web interface.
+• Built-in L2TP/IPsec (PSK) VPN client for remote access to the program's web interface.

-• The ability to change all available settings of the controller and heat generator (experimental function for experienced users).
+• Ability to change all available settings of the controller and heat generator (experimental function for experienced users).

-• Export of the available controller settings into TXT file.
+• Export of available controller settings to a TXT file.

-• Automatic change of the heat curve for selected heating circuit(s) depending on the outdoor temperature (experimental function for experienced users).
+• Automatic adjustment of the heat curve for selected heating circuits based on outdoor temperature (experimental function for experienced users).

-• Automatic date and time correction of the controller using internet-syncronized clock in the mini-pc.
+• Automatic date/time correction of the controller clock using an internet-synchronized clock in the Webcontrol mini-PC.

-• Ability to control system behaviour using external contact (requires a special USB device).
-Currently only one function implemented for VRC700 controller.
+• Ability to control system behavior using an external contact (requires a special USB GPIO device).
+Currently only one function is implemented for the VRC700 controller.

-• Supports both wired (Ethernet) and WiFi connection.
+• Supports both wired (Ethernet) and Wi-Fi connections.

-• Implementation in the form of a lightweight web interface allows access from any device with a web browser (phone, tablet, PC, even smart-watch).
+• Lightweight web interface accessible from any device with a web browser (phone, tablet, PC, or even a smartwatch).

-• Program update via Internet or via downloadable zip package.
+• Program updates via the Internet or via downloadable ZIP package.

 ## Drawbacks
 • Limited number of supported controllers (VRC700, VRC720). *Other controllers (for example, VRT380) could be added if significant user demand is shown.* No support for systems where controllers are not installed.

 • Focus on heating. **Currently** no interface pages for managing cooling / ventilation (some parameters, however, could be set using direct set mode). *Could be added if user interest is shown.*

 • No protection for Web interface.
-System should be used only in controlled enviroment (LAN) with external access only via VPN.
+The system should be used only in controlled enviroment (LAN) with external access only via VPN.

-• No fuel consumption / energy statistics data interface pages. *Could be added in case of user demand.*
+• No fuel consumption / energy statistics data interface pages. *Could be added if requested.*

-• No integration with smart home systems.
+• No integration with smart-home systems.
 Acts as a pure standalone solution.

 • No virtualization support.
 Should be run on a real hardware only.